 If you live out of town, send the grieving family gift cards that they can use to purchase anything.
 Dying can be expensive and the extra financial help lets them know they’re not alone and gives them a practical gift.

 A final way to help people are grieving is to acknowledge that they’re grieving and that sometimes the grief, even years after the death, will be very strong and that’s okay.
 You’ll be there for them, no matter what.

-For additional information about grief resources and cremation services in Ferndale, WA, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Greenacres Memorial Park is here to help.
+For additional information about grief resources and cremation services, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Greenacres Memorial Park is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 5700 Northwest Dr., Ferndale, WA 98248, or you can call us today at (360) 384-3401.